Rodrick0209/ISEP-SEM5PI-24-25/docs/Sprint_2/Backoffice/US_6.2.3/README.md

 **US 6.2.1** - The patient must be registered on the system.
 **US 6.2.5** - The patient must be logged on the system.

+## 3. Analysis

+In profile settings, the patient can request to delete their account.

+Before the deletion, the system should send a confirmation email to the patient.

+When the patient clicks in confirmation, in 30 days all patient data must be deleted from the system.

+Patient are notified by email when the deletion is complete.

+The system logs the action of deletion.